Rare Yellow Cardinal Photographed in Illinois

 Northern cardinals get their vivid red color from pigments in their food called carotenoids.
 Foods with yellow pigments are transformed into red in the birds’ bodies, hence the red feathers.
 Female cardinals are mostly brown with red accents.
-Scientists theorize this yellow northern cardinal has a genetic mutation that stops the color changing process, resulting in those sunshine-colored feathers instead.
+Scientists theorize this yellow cardinal bird has a genetic mutation that stops the color changing process, resulting in those sunshine-colored feathers instead.
 It’s also possible the bird could be ill or stressed by environmental factors, causing the same problem.
 Without DNA testing it’s impossible to know for certain, but there are no plans to capture this wild bird to find out.
 Check out more simply stunning photos of Northern cardinals.